This tutorial shows you how to work with the PDF Forms features in Acrobat X. See what the all-new Acrobat DC can do for you.

-In chapter 30 on The Acrobat X PDF Bible, you learn how to use Form Edit Mode, create PDF forms and use the different forms tools in Acrobat X.
+Learn how to use Form Edit Mode, create fillable PDF forms and use the different forms tools in Acrobat X.

 This summary is excerpted out of chapter 30 of The Acrobat X PDF Bible by Ted Padova, published by Wiley.
 Follow the link further below to download the complete 50-page sample chapter.

 Adobe PDF forms can be created in Acrobat Standard (Windows) and Acrobat Pro using the form tools and many commands for creating a different kind of form.
 XML forms are created in Adobe Designer and Acrobat PDF forms are created in Acrobat (Standard or Pro).
 In some cases, an Acrobat PDF form might be preferred over an XML form.
 These two form types are distinctive in both the creation process and the intended use.

 In this chapter, you will learn some of the fundamentals for creating PDF forms, including:

 - Automatic form fill-in is enabled in the Preferences dialog box.
 Form fields can be displayed on PDF pages with a highlight color to help identify field locations.

 - Data fields are created using many different field types including text, buttons, combo boxes, list boxes, signatures, check boxes, radio buttons, and barcodes.

 - You set all data field attributes in the Field Properties window.
 Properties can be described for fields by selecting the tabs labeled Appearance, Options, Actions, Calculations, or other tabs associated with specific field types.